 The topic of sugar in rums is a hotbed of controversy within the rum world these days.
 Without passing any blanket value judgment, I’m simply stating that there are many rums with sugar added.
 And there are also many rums without added sugar.
 You as the consumer decide what you prefer and purchase appropriately

 Aside: If you are interested in my thoughts on added sugar and various shenanigan played in the rum world, be sure to read my article: Can Rum Survive Its Moment in the Sun?
 Among other things, it has pointers on what brands don’t add sugar.

 Why this rant?

 How can you help?
 Continue educating people with the facts about how spirits are made.
-And next time somebody tells you they don’t like rum because it’s too sweet, share this article with them.
+And the next time somebody tells you they don’t like rum because it’s too sweet, perhaps share this article with them.